jbush001/NyuziProcessor/tools/simulator/README.md

-This is a instruction accurate functional simulator for this instruction set.
+This is an instruction set simulator for this architecture.
 It is not cycle accurate, and it does not simulate the behavior of the pipeline or caches.
-It can run in a few different modes, specified with the -m flag:
-- cosim - co-simulation mode.
-The simulator reads instruction side effects from stdin (which are produced by the Verilog model) and verifies they match its own execution.
+It is used in a number of ways:

+- As a reference for co-verification.
+When invoked in cosimulation mode (`-m cosim`), it will read instruction side effects from the hardware model via stdin.
+It will then step its own threads and compare the results, flagging an error if they do not match.
 More details are in the tests/cosimulation directory.
-- gdb - (in development) Allow a debugger to attach with remote GDB protocol to port 8000.
-- &lt;default&gt; Executes program until the processor is halted.
+- For development of software.
+This allows optionally attaching a symbolic debugger (described below).

+A few other notes:

-The simulator expects a memory image as input, encoded in hexadecimal in a format that is consistent with that expected by the Verilog $readmemh.
+- The simulator allocates 16MB of memory to the virtual machine, starting at address 0.
+This must be initialized with a memory image, encoded in hexadecimal in a format that is consistent with that expected by the Verilog $readmemh.
 This can be produced from an ELF file by using the elf2hex utility included with the toolchain project.

-The simulation will exit when all threads are halted (disabled using control registers)
+- The simulation will exit when all threads are halted (disabled using control registers)

-When the simulation is finished, it can optionally dump memory with the -d option, which takes parameters filename,start,length
+- When the simulation is finished, it can optionally dump memory with the -d option

-Adding the -v (verbose) flag will dump all register and memory transfers to standard out.

-The -f flag will open a framebuffer window (assumed to be 32-bpp at 0x200000).
+- The -f flag will open a framebuffer window (assumed to be 32-bpp at memory address 0x200000).
 Width and height are specified with the -w and -h flags.

-The simulator allocates 16MB of memory to the virtual machine, starting at address 0.

-Uncommenting the line `CFLAGS += -DLOG_INSTRUCTIONS=1` in the Makefile will cause this to dump detailed instruction statistics.
+- Uncommenting the line `CFLAGS += -DLOG_INSTRUCTIONS=1` in the Makefile will cause it to dump detailed instruction statistics.
+- By default this runs with four threads, but the number can be increased to simulate an arbitrary number of cores with the -t flag.

 ### Debugging with LLDB (in development)